UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 - identify and remediate performance bottlenecks
 - understand trigger points for scaling policies

-Validate with test teams that the service has been tested to expected peak load.
-Provide evidence / links to test reports.

 ### Service MUST be able to toletate expected stress

 The service must be stressed tested beyond normal load conditions (at least 200% of expected peak load), so as to;

 - Understand how the application behaves beyond normal conditions, and document any findings